 If you don't correctly or adequately de-identify sensitive data, you risk an attacker re-identifying the data or learning sensitive information about individuals, which can have serious privacy implications.
-Cloud DLP can help compute quantify this risk, according to several metrics.
+Cloud DLP can help compute this risk, according to several metrics.

 Before diving into the metrics, we'll first define a few common terms:

 - Identifiers: Identifiers can be used to uniquely identify an individual.
 For example, someone's full name or government ID number are considered identifiers.